Ireland Country Commercial Guide

 Standards

 In general, the harmonization of EU standards has greatly simplified technical regulations amongst Member States.
-Prior to harmonization, each country in the European Union developed its own standards through its national standards body, leading to differing and conflicting standards, laws, and conformity assessment procedures.
+Prior to harmonization, each country in the European Union developed its own standards through their national standards body, leading to differing and conflicting standards, laws, and conformity assessment procedures.
 Thus, it became necessary to create a new, integrated, European system of standardization.
 The new system provided for three EU standards bodies to create standards on a Europe-wide level: the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI).
+For further insight into EU standards, please consult the European Union Country Commercial Guide.

 Testing, Inspection and Certification